Raffaele Russo: Loan to Grosseto

 On 24 September 2020, he joined newly promoted Serie C club Grosseto.
-Three days later, on 27 September he made his debut for the club as a substitute replacing Filippo Moscati in the 75th minute of a 2–0 away win over Piacenza.
+Three days later, on 27 September, he made his debut for the club as a substitute, replacing Filippo Moscati in the 75th minute of a 2–0 away win over Piacenza.
 On 11 October, Russo played his first match as a starter for Grosseto, a 2–1 away win over Pergolettese, he was replaced by Filippo Boccardi after 54 minutes.
 On 28 March 2021, Russo played his first entire match for the club, a 1–0 away defeat against Novara.
-On 25 April he was sent-off with a double yellow card in the 42nd minute of a 1–0 away win over Pistoiese.
-Russo ended his season-long loan to Grosseto with 28 appearances, only 7 of them as a starter, and 1 assist, he also helped the club to reach the play-off, however the club was eliminated by AlbinoLeffe in the second round.
+On 25 April, he received a double yellow card and was dismissed in the 42nd minute of a 1–0 away win over Pistoiese.
+Russo ended his season-long loan to Grosseto with 28 appearances, only 7 of them as a starter, and 1 assist, he also helped the club to reach the play-offs, only to be eliminated by AlbinoLeffe in the second round.